 Chania sees a lot of visitors in the summer months.
 So, be ready for a bit of crowd in the old harbor area.
 The rest of the small streets in town are much calmer in the summer though.
 In the winter, the city shows a different side of itself.
 During this calmer part of the year, the university and local life in Chania sprouts and almost no tourists are there to be spotted.
 The charm of Chania remains present during the whole year as every season shows a different side of the city.
 For an optimal experience: best is to visit Chania right before or right after the high peak season in July and August.
 The spring months of April, May, and June are much calmer.
 Same thing for September and October.

-Excavations are very common here
+Excavations are common in the area

 It’s quite impressive to see an ancient Greek excavation right next to the streets in Chania.
 Whenever a new building gets constructed, first the older building has to get removed first.
 When this happens in Chania, the chances are quite realistic that the construction workers find something underneath of the ground when they start digging for new foundations.
 This is the case because historical sources have determined that Chania is located right on top of the ancient Minoan city of Cydonia.
 Cydonia must have been quite something.
 Some sources even declare that the Ancient Greek empire has its roots right in this old city.

-Ready for even more history?
+Like more history?